Surrey, British Columbia: Sports and recreation

+The Green Timbers Urban Forest Park is a large urban forest and park within Surrey.
 Every summer, Surrey hosts the Canada Cup International Women's Fastpitch Tournament.
 It began in 1993 as an international women's fastpitch developmental softball tournament to help teams prepare for the Olympics by facing top-calibre competition.
 The event continues to be a fan favourite with gate attendance reaching 93,000 for the nine-day tournament in 2004.

 The BCHL Surrey Eagles hockey team plays at the South Surrey Arena in Surrey.
 The Eagles won the BCHL championship, the Fred Page Cup, in 1997, 1998, 2005, 2013 and 2024; the western championship, the Doyle Cup, in 1997 and 1998; and the national championship, the Royal Bank Cup, in 1998.

+The PJHL Surrey Knights relocated to the North Surrey Sport and Ice Complex from Langley in 2016.
+The league expanded to two Surrey teams in 2025 with the creation of the Cloverdale Hockey Club.
+The new team plays out of the Cloverdale Sport & Ice Complex.

+Whalley Park contains 5 baseball fields, and is home to both the Whalley Chiefs of the BCPBL and Whalley Little League.
 Surrey hosted the Canadian national qualifying tournament in 2006, and sends a local team to compete for a spot in the Little League World Series in Williamsport, Pennsylvania.
+The White Rock Tritons of the BCPBL also play in Surrey, at South Surrey Athletic Park.

 Surrey is also home to Canada's first kabaddi-specific stadium.

 Although not considered a sport, the globally acclaimed dance company known as "Brotherhood" won gold trophies at the World Hip Hop Dance Championships in 2013 and 2014 for the varsity and adult divisions.
 The affiliated dance production team known as "PraiseTEAM" had taken home the silver trophy at the world finals in 2013 as well.
 Both dance companies are from Surrey.

 Cricket is also played in Surrey.
 There are more than 85 teams registered with British Columbia Mainland Cricket League.
 There are more than 20 cricket pitches across Surrey, though the only turf pitch is in West Newton.

+The Surrey Sharks field hockey team play at Tamanawis Park, and compete in the Vancouver Women's Field Hockey Association.

+Two rugby union teams call Surrey home: the Surrey Beavers Athletic Association in North Surrey and the Bayside Sharks of South Surrey and White Rock.
+The 2026 BC Rugby Union Finals were held at Bayside's facility at South Surrey Athletic Park, although the Sharks did not qualify.

 Other notable sporting events held by Surrey include: